-CLMK have developed a curriculum based on the principles outlined by South-East Midlands Local Enterprise Partnership (SEMLEP) for growth, innovation and creativity.
+CLMK has developed a curriculum based on the principles outlined by South-East Midlands Local Enterprise Partnership (SEMLEP) for growth, innovation and creativity.

 Working towards this, SEMLEP has a key role in setting the strategic priorities for the local economy.
 Since 2017, they have published five core economic strategies for the South East Midlands: The Strategic Economic Plan (2017), the Growing People Skills Plan (2017), the area's Energy Strategy (2018) and the Local Industrial Strategy (2019) and the Economic Recovery Strategy (2020).
-SEMLEP continues to work with government and other partners to develop the governance and strategies to help realise the growth potential of local places and businesses across the Oxford to Cambridge region.
+SEMLEP continues to work with government and other partners to develop the governance and strategies to help realise the growth potential of local places and businesses across the Oxford to Cambridge region and the latest Local Skills Improvement Plan can be found here: LSIP (Parts 1 and 2) 31 July 2023 (002).pdf (northants-chamber.co.uk)

-key regional objectives are:
+Key regional objectives are:

-- Put current and future employer needs at the heart of skills development.
-CLMK are working with key stakeholders to identify these gaps. - To deliver an integrated and employer-led approach to skills attainment to ensure that our population is aware of, and has the attributes and competencies required for, a modern, competitive economy. - Ensure signposting of provision and pathways for continuous personal development, upskilling, reskilling and development of leadership skills.
+- To put current and future employer needs at the heart of skills development.
+CLMK is working with key stakeholders to identify these gaps. - To deliver an integrated and employer-led approach to skills attainment to ensure that our population is aware of, and has the attributes and competencies required for, a modern, competitive economy. - Ensure signposting of provision and pathways for continuous personal development, upskilling, re-skilling and development of leadership skills.
 This will support both individuals and the local economy's resilience to technological and demographic change.
 This is at the core of Community Learning MK and Employment Support.